 The Buffett Factor

-In 2013, billionaire investor Warren Buffett predicted that long-term annualized returns for the US stock market in the 21st century would be considerably lower than those experienced in the latter part of the 20th century: somewhere between six and seven percent.
+In 2013, billionaire investor Warren Buffett predicted long-term annualized returns for the US stock market in the 21st century would be considerably lower than those experienced in the latter part of the 20th century: somewhere between six and seven percent.
 After adjusting for inflation and accounting for dividends, seven percent also happens to be the S&P 500s average annual return for the period spanning 1950 to 2009.

 So lets apply the Rule of 72 to Buffetts prediction.
 If you invest $10,000 at an annual interest rate of seven percent, it would take 10.3 years (72 divided by 7) to become $20,000.
 So based on Buffetts prediction, the Rule of 72 states that youll double your money in approximately 10 years.